How Perfectionism Can Harm Your Self-Esteem

 How perfectionism can harm your self-esteem

 Perfectionism can negatively impact self-esteem, but it doesn’t always.
 The difference lies in the root causes or motivations of perfectionistic attitudes and behaviors.
 For example, the pressure we put on ourselves to excel in some area(s) of life can be rooted in harsh self-judgments and critiques; however, it can also be motivated by self-love and positive ambition.
 In the latter case, the relationship between perfectionism and self-esteem might not be negative.
 This is the difference between negative and positive perfectionism.
-While negative perfectionism is highly-self critical, positive perfectionism is driven by healthy ambition.
+While negative perfectionism is highly-self-critical, positive perfectionism is driven by healthy ambition.

 Consider a study that examined the self-esteem levels of student athletes who displayed traits of perfectionism.
-It found that those with higher self-esteem were likelier to have a positive relationship with their perfectionism, and that those with lower self-esteem were likelier to exhibit negative perfectionism.
+It was found that those with higher self-esteem were likelier to have a positive relationship with their perfectionism, and that those with lower self-esteem were likelier to exhibit negative perfectionism.
 The study also notes that negative perfectionists often said they felt that unrealistically high standards were being imposed on them from outside sources, triggering higher anxiety and lower feelings of self-worth.
 The positive perfectionists, in contrast, reported feeling more internally motivated.

 Thus, addressing issues related to motivation and self-esteem may be essential in cultivating a more positive, adaptive form of perfectionism.